ascend4/ascend4/A4SQP.md

 - push a trial A4SQP `x` vector into ASCEND variables for evaluation;
 - evaluate objective values, relation residuals, gradients, Jacobians, and relation Hessians using ASCEND machinery;
+- optionally analyse an ASCEND objective expression for least-squares form and pass residual/Jacobian callback evaluations to the core LSQ solve path;
 - translate ASCEND options into C API options;
 - translate A4SQP statuses into `slv_status_t`;
 - render diagnostics with ASCEND variable/relation names and source indices.